luka magician

 • Inverted Winger – Cuts inside to shoot or pass.
 (Example: Arjen Robben, Mohamed Salah)

-If you want to excel as a midfielder, focus on these key skills:
+If you want to excel as a midfielder in soccer universe, focus on these key skills:

 Passing Accuracy – Short and long-range distribution.